imshuv/Cash-Register-Manager/README.md

-# Cash-Register-Manager
+# Cash Register Manager

-A Vanilla JS app to help the seller return the change to customers
+### A tool for shop owners to sort the notes for customer to give for change.